davidclin/my-cheatsheet/README.md

 Note:
 To configure an AWS SSO profile dynamically, issue aws configure sso.
-To configure a group of AWS SSO profiles manually, run the shell script named sso_profiles.sh in your scripts repo and save over ~/.aws/config
+To configure a group of AWS SSO profiles manually, run the shell script named sso_profiles.sh in your scripts repo and save over ~/.aws/config.
+To refresh your token seesion for a given profile, issue aws sso login --profile <profile_name>.
 </pre>

 # IAM Policy Allowing IAM User to PassRole to an AWS Service